projectcitybuild/web/README.md

 Should you need to regenerate the certificate, you can run `make cert`

 ### Database
-If the database schema has changed, remember to run `php artisan migrate` from within the php-fpm container to ensure you always have the latest schema.
+If the database schema has changed, remember to run `make artisan migrate` to ensure you always have the latest schema.

 ### S3 Bucket
 Backups go to an S3 bucket specified in the `backup` disk.
 To run this functionality in development, you need to configure a valid bucket.
 To avoid having to use a real one: